thecodingmachine/kickoff-docker-php/README.md

 cp .env.template .env
 ```

-Open your freshly created `.env` file in your favorite editor and update the environment variables which will be used in the `docker-compose.yml` file.

-**Important:**

-* if `WITH_XDEBUG=1`, it will enable Xdebug on the apache container.
-We also recommend to enable it only for your development environment!
-* if `WITH_SSL=1`, it will enable SSL on the NGINX container.
-Make sure that you have defined the correct path to your certifications in `CERTS_PATH`!
-* you will find more information on how to make SSL work here: https://github.com/jwilder/nginx-proxy#ssl-support
-* if you're using SSL Certificate Chains, we advise you to read the official NGINX documentation: https://www.nginx.com/resources/admin-guide/nginx-ssl-termination/#cert_chains

-Good :smiley:?
 Now open the file located at `/etc/hosts` (on MacOS / Linux) and add the following line at the end of the file:

 ```
 127.0.0.1   dev.yourproject.com
 ```

-**Note:** make sure that the domain name matches the value defined for `APACHE_VIRTUAL_HOST`.
+Good :smiley:?
 We're now done with the configuration! :metal:

 Last but not least, shutdown your local Apache or anything which could use your 80 and 443 ports, and run: